Humanitarian immigration relief

 Next-Stage Planning

-When the law permits, evaluate work authorization, qualifying family members, extensions, adjustment of status, or other long-term options.
+When the law allows, review work permits, eligible family members, extensions, adjustment of status, and other long-term options.

 Immigrant-led legal authority

-Gilda McDowell was born and raised in Chihuahua, Mexico, immigrated to the United States, learned English, earned her Juris Doctor from Texas Tech University School of Law, and opened her immigration law firm in 2009.
+Gilda McDowell was born and raised in Chihuahua, Mexico.
+She later moved to the United States and learned English.
+She earned her law degree at Texas Tech University School of Law.
+She opened her immigration law firm in 2009.

 “If there is a path forward, we will show it clearly.
 If there is not, we will tell you honestly.”